-I asked to my father what it was and he told me that was the Florence American Cemetery for the buried soldiers of the World War II.
+I asked my father what it was and he told me that it was the Florence American Cemetery for the buried soldiers of World War II.
 We were the only visitors, and it was a lovely sunny day in summer.
 I still remember the fresh breeze walking along the grass.

-Watching the Latin Crosses and Stars of David installed in the grass, and reading the name of the soldiers, I was trying to imagine the person they were before the war.
+Watching the Latin Crosses and Stars of David in the grass, and reading the name of the soldiers, I was trying to imagine the person they were before the war.
 Even those without a name on their tomb, thinking who they missed in their homeland.

-I felt grateful for their courage and I was sorry for the unknown soldiers, which had no one who can pray and cry on his grave.
-Thanks to those soldiers and to the Italian partisans, Italy finally got the freedom from the occupation, and from the threats of nazi-fascism.
+I felt grateful for their courage and I was sorry for the unknown soldiers, which had no one who can pray and cry on their graves.
+Thanks to those soldiers and to the Italian partisans, Italy finally got freedom from the occupation, and from the threats of nazi-fascism.

 The Florence American Cemetery

-The area where the Florence American Cemetery is, was liberated by the South African 6th Armoured Division on 3 August 1944.
-Later, it became one of the zone of the U.S. Fifth Army.
+The area that hosts the Florence American Cemetery was liberated by the South African 6th Armoured Division on 3 August 1944.
+Later, it became one of the zones of the U.S. Fifth Army.
 Wooden hills and the Greve River frame the Florence American Cemetery.

 The site was selected with a survey of many temporary cemeteries created in northern Italy during World War II.
 They chose the place with fewer objections compared to the other places.
-Here, 4,402 woman and servicemen rest in peace.
-They represent the 39% of the temporary burials originally made between Rome and the Alps.
-Unfortunately 1,409 soldiers results missed in action.
-The most of the corps buried here died during the fighting to capture Rome in June 1944.
+Here, 4,402 women and servicemen rest in peace.
+They represent 39% of the temporary burials originally made between Rome and the Alps.
+Unfortunately, 1,409 soldiers results missed in action.
+Most of the corps buried here died during the fighting to capture Rome in June 1944.

-From Via Cassia there are two entrances to the cemetery.
-Both of them bring visitors along the eastern bank of the Greve river where parking areas, offices, the visitors’ building are.
-A small bridge crosses the river connecting the the two banks.
-On the western bank of the river, you will see the graves, the memorial, the service area and the superintendent’s quarters.
+Along the Via Cassia, there are two entrances to the cemetery.
+Both bring visitors along the eastern bank of the Greve River where you find parking areas, offices, and the visitors’ building.
+A small bridge crosses the river connecting the two banks.
+On the western bank of the river, you will see the graves, the memorial, the service area, and the superintendent’s quarters.

-A fine grass mall, with trees on both sides, divides the area in two parts, where 76 Stars of David, 4,322 Latin Crosses are installed.
+A fine grass mall, with trees on both sides, divides the area into two parts, where 76 Stars of David, and 4,322 Latin Crosses are installed.

 The Memorial of the Florence American Cemetery

-In the open atria there is a stele surmounted by a sculpture representing the “Spirit of peace“.
+In the open atria, there is a stele surmounted by a sculpture representing the Spirit of peace.